Olex2/help/gui/EN/work/toolbox_work.md

 Will display a deformation electron density map (deviations from spherical atom model).

 ### PDF
-Will display a PDF map.
+Will display a probability density function map for evaluating the quality of an anharmonic refinement.

 ## Show Map
 Turns the display of the currently selected map on.